 Greg Sumner, Ph.D.

-Dr. Greg Sumner is a tenured Professor and Course Coordinator of Criminal Justice at Georgia Highlands College.
+Dr. Greg Sumner is a tenured Professor and Coordinator of Associate of Arts and Bachelor of Science in Criminal Justice at Georgia Highlands College.
 Greg has served as a Deputy Sheriff for the Polk County Sheriff’s Department, Patrolman First Class for the Rome Police Department, and Senior Instructor for the Georgia Public Safety Training Center-Northwest Georgia Police Academy.
 In those agencies he has served as a patrolman, field training officer, honor guard member, SWAT team member, counter-sniper and instructor.
 He holds instructor certifications in instructor training, firearms, defensive tactics, pepper spray, chemical agents (FBI), environmental crimes, health and wellness and ASP baton, to include over 1500 hours of advanced and specialized training.
 He is the Founder and past President of Professional Screening & Information (PSI), a company that conducts pre-employment screening services internationally with clients in aviation, healthcare, insurance, business, government, energy, to name a few.
 Greg created products such as Background Wise, Reference Wise and Med Wise, to include the pre-service background check model used by all police academies in the State of Georgia.
 After 15 years of successful growth, the company was sold in 2014 to a private investment group, where he maintains a seat on the board of directors.

 Greg is founder of a non-profit organization, the Community Criminal Justice Foundation, Inc. (CCJF), that provides annual scholarships to those seeking a degree in criminal justice and an annual lunch for criminal justice personnel throughout Northwest Georgia.
 As an entrepreneur, Greg enjoys developing historical properties by bringing new life to old structures, commissioning paintings that accurately represent historical times and places and engaging in opportunities that create positive social change.